YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 They did get a little bit wet, but most swimmers wore watertight Zip-Ups that kept almost all of their bodies and their clothes, and whatever else they had inside their suits, completely dry.

-Zip-Ups suits are now, alas, no longer available, because the stuff from which they were made no longer exists.
-What we have today is polythene, which didn’t exist in those days, but the inhabitants of Wetlands and people from other countries of that time had other more nature-friendly material.
+The inhabitants of Wetlands used nature-friendly material to make these outer garments.
 All Zip-Up suits were made of a grass called lifafa that grew in Wetlands.
-Like most grass it was green, but unlike the grass that we know it possessed special qualities.
+Like most grass it was green, but unlike most grass that grew elsewhere it possessed special qualities.
 You could take a bushel of it and keep pounding till it became paste.
 This was hard, laborious work, but the results were well worth it, because after you dried out the paste in the sun, the lifafa became a wonderfully air- and watertight material that you could wrap around you.
 All you needed was to stitch it together, and for that you had threads made by a process of adding water to the lifafa paste, boiling it, and then drying it out.
 So simple, and yet so magical in its results.
 This lifafa became the material for all the Zip-Up suits made in Wetlands.
 Because it was air- and watertight, however, you couldn’t remain very comfortable in it for long.
-After three or four hours you would have started to feel as though you were suffocating if you had lifafa wrapped around you.
+After three or four hours you would start to feel as though you were suffocating if you had lifafa wrapped around you.

 Samara couldn’t believe her eyes when she saw that even five- or six-year-old children were swimming in the streets.
 When they swam, they all did the breaststroke rather than free style, and kept their heads well out of the water.
 They swam back to their homes from school because the streets were flooded with water, and no small child could possibly walk any more.
 Only the bigger boys could place their feet on the ground.

-When Princess Samara saw the people swimming in the streets and learnt how they did it, she, too, was tempted to buy a Zip-Up suit and jump into the water.
+When Princess Samara saw the people swimming in the streets and learnt how they did it, she, too, was tempted to ask Moshy to order a Zip-Up suit for her and jump into the water with it.
 But she reminded herself that she had a more pressing matter to think of: she had to find the boy who could carry a key through a river without a drop of water spilling on it.
-Where was he and how would they find him?
+Where was he?
+What if the Red Wizard did something to her parents?
+She couldn’t bear the thought.

 The necklace fell right in front of the boy.
 He was startled and looked up to see the princess’s face contorted in horror.
 And then he did something that Samara would never forget for the rest of her life.
 He put out one of his hands and grabbed the plate on top of his head, taking care that his movements did not extinguish the candle.
 He held the plate with the brightly burning candle and simultaneously pushed his head and his other hand into the water to search for the necklace, all the while keeping afloat through a rapid movement of his legs.
 A few agonising seconds later Samara saw his head come out of the water with the necklace in his other hand.
 He put the necklace into his mouth, replaced the plate with the burning candle on his head and continued with the race.

-In these few precious seconds, two of the swimmers had gained a lead on him and without further ado he raced after them across the waters.
+In these few precious seconds, two of the swimmers gained a lead on him.
+Without further ado he raced after them across the waters.
 In a few minutes he had drawn ahead of one of them.
 Then with a final dash he levelled with the other boy and they were both rushing across the water, neck and neck towards the finishing line.
 As they approached the finishing line, the other boy’s candle went out.

 A roar of applause went up from the crowd that had gathered to watch the event and had witnessed the episode with the princess’s necklace.
 People crowded around the boy offering their congratulations.
 The princess and Barado saw everything from a distance, waiting for the crowd to thin out before approaching him.